What is Integration and How It Applies to Channel Sales?

 - Security: Protect sensitive data during transfer and storage.
 Implement strong access controls.

 - Reliability: The integration should operate consistently.
-It must recover quickly from any failures.
+Rapid recovery from any failures is essential.

 4. Implementation